BBC New Year's Eve specials: 2014–present: Concert specials and New Year's Eve Fireworks

 Beginning in 2013, BBC One began to air concert specials from Central Hall, Westminster on New Year's Eve; the specials are divided into two parts, with a segment featuring live coverage of midnight celebrations from London (billed in programme guides as New Year's Eve Fireworks) airing in between.
 The first special, Gary Barlow's Big Ben Bash, was headlined by Gary Barlow.

-During the 2014 event, drones were used to film the firework display.
-For the 2016 and 2017 events, the firework display was also streamed in 360-degree video.
+During the 2014 event, drones were used to film the display.
+For the 2016 and 2017 events, the fireworks display was also streamed in 360-degree video.

 Due to the COVID-19 pandemic in the United Kingdom, the London fireworks were held as a broadcast-only event for 2021 and 2022.
-For 2020, BBC One's New Year's Eve programming was promoted under the blanket title The Big New Year's In.
-It included a titular special hosted by Paddy McGuinness and Maya Jama live from Dock10 studios in Salford, Greater Manchester, a New Year's Eve edition of The Graham Norton Show, the concert special Alicia Keys Rocks New Year's Eve (which was filmed in Los Angeles), and a live, broadcast-only fireworks presentation from London with no public viewings.
+For 2020–21, BBC One's New Year's Eve programming was promoted under the blanket title The Big New Year's In.
+It included a titular special hosted by Paddy McGuinness and Maya Jama live from Dock10 studios in Salford, a special episode of The Graham Norton Show, an Alicia Keys concert special from Los Angeles, and a live, broadcast-only fireworks presentation from London with no public viewings.

-The previous concert format returned for 2022, with BBC One airing The Big New Years & Years Party hosted by Olly Alexander.
-At this point the special began to be filmed at Riverside Studios in Hammersmith.
-London's New Year's Eve fireworks were once again conducted as a "live broadcast spectacular" with no public viewings (which included an appearance by Giles Terera, and a performance by the West End Musical Choir at Shakespeare's Globe), with the city having cancelled a planned in-person celebration at Trafalgar Square due to Omicron variant concerns.
-Singer-songwriter and Eurovision Song Contest 2022 runner-up Sam Ryder hosted the 2022–23 concert special.
-Rick Astley featured in the 2023–24 special, filmed at the Roundhouse.
-The 2024–25 special was hosted by Sophie Ellis-Bextor.
+The previous concert format returned for 2021–22, with Olly Alexander hosting The Big New Years & Years Party; at this point the special began to be filmed at Riverside Studios in Hammersmith.
+London's New Year's Eve fireworks were once again conducted as a "live broadcast spectacular" with no public viewings (which included an appearance by Giles Terera, and a performance by the West End Musical Choir at Shakespeare's Globe); the city cancelled a planned in-person celebration at Trafalgar Square due to Omicron variant concerns.

+Singer-songwriter and Eurovision Song Contest 2022 runner-up Sam Ryder hosted the 2022–23 special, Sam Ryder's All Star New Year's Eve.
+The 2023–24 special was hosted by Rick Astley from the Roundhouse in Chalk Farm, the 2024–25 special was hosted by Sophie Ellis-Bextor, while Ronan Keating hosted the 2025–26 special.